Ficool

 "Tch.
 You really get on my nerves."

 Of course I do.
 Who else would if your own brother didn't?
-Merlin smiled.
+Merlin smiled, prodding her playfully with his elbow, and receiving a snarl in return.

 At that moment his phone beeped.